West Park Jr Panthers Football Frequently Asked Questions

 * We encourage players to play other sports in the football off-season, but will announce any football skill development or strength and conditioning opportunities that we would suggest. *

-• Our season will kick off with a Jr Panthers camp in mid-July, registered for separately.
+- Our season will kick off with a Jr Panthers camp, usually held the second week in July and requires a separate registration.

-• The season will officially start in late-July with 4 practices per week (M - Th).
+- The season will officially start in mid-July with four practices per week (M - Th).

-• Once our games begin in late-August, practices will decrease to 3 days per week (T - Th).
+- Once our games begin in late-August, practices will decrease to three days per week (T - Th).

-• We will have at least one weekend jamboree/scrimmage day, approximately 8 regular season games on Saturdays, and potentially playoff & championship games on Saturdays.
+- We will have at least one weekend jamboree/scrimmage day, approximately 8 regular season games on Saturdays (one may be held on a Sunday to account for a current shortage of officials), and potentially playoff & championship games on Saturdays.

-• Home games will be at West Park High School and away games will be at various locations in the region.
+- Home games will be at West Park High School Panther Stadium and away games will be at various locations throughout the region.

 ** Any changes to the schedule will always be communicated as soon as possible. **